 Luckily, Megan Perkins—Northeastern’s Information Security Manager for the Office of Information Security—has shared reminders of how to browse social media safely.

-Exercise good judgement!
+Exercise good judgment!

 Once you post, that information has been seen by others and in most cases cannot be retracted.